Clustering Partially Observed Graphs via Convex Optimization: Introduction

-{\bf Correlation Clustering:} First formulated in \cite{banblucha}, correlation clustering looks at the following problem: given a complete graph where every edge is labelled ``+" or ``-", cluster the nodes to minimize the total of the number of ``-" edges within clusters and ``+" edges across clusters.
-As mentioned, for a completely observed graph, our problem is mathematically precisely the same as correlation clustering; in particular a ``+" in correlation clustering corresponds to an edge in graph clustering, and a ``-" to the lack of an edge.
-Disagreements are defined in the same way.
-Thus, this paper can equivalently be considered an algorithm, and guarantees, for {\em correlation clustering under partial observations}. \cite{banblucha} show that exact minimization is NP-complete, and also provide {\em (a)} constant-factor approximation algorithm for the problem of minimizing the number of disagreements, and {\em (b)} a PTAS for maximizing agreements.
-Their algorithms are combinatorial in nature.
-Subsequently, there has been much work on devising alternative approximation algorithms for both the weighted and unweighted cases, and for both agreement and disagreement objectives \cite{demimm,demimmemafia,swa,chagurwir,emafia,bec}.
-Approximations based on LP relaxation \cite{bec} and SDP relaxation \cite{swa}, followed by rounding, have also been developed.
-We emphasize that while we do convex relaxation as well, we do \underline{not} do rounding; rather, our convex program itself yields an optimal clustering.
-We emphasize that ours is the {\em first} attempt at correlation clustering with partial observations.
+As mentioned, for a completely observed graph, our problem is mathematically precisely the same as correlation clustering formulated in~\cite{banblucha}; in particular a ``+" in correlation clustering corresponds to an edge in the graph, a ``-" to the lack of an edge, and disagreements are defined in the same way.
+Thus, this paper can equivalently be considered as an algorithm, and guarantees, for {\em correlation clustering under partial observations}.
+Since correlation clustering is NP-hard, there has been much work on devising alternative approximation algorithms~\citep{banblucha, emafia}.
+Approximations using convex optimization, including LP relaxation~\citep{chagurwir,demimm,demimmemafia} and SDP relaxation~\citep{swa,MATSCH10}, possibly followed by rounding, have also been developed.
+We emphasize that we use a different convex relaxation, and we focus on understanding when our convex program yields an optimal clustering without further rounding.

-{\bf Graph Clustering:} The problem of graph clustering is well studied and very rich literature on the subject exists (see e.g. \cite{Everitt80, JainandDubes88} and references thereof).
-One set of approaches seek to optimize criteria such as $k$-median, minimum sum or minimum diameter \cite{BernEppstein96}; typically these result in NP-hard problems with few global guarantees.
-Another option is a top-down hierarchical approach, i.e., recursively bisecting the graph into smaller and smaller clusters.
-Various algorithms in this category differ in the criterion used to determine where to split in each iteration.
-Notable examples of such criteria include small cut \cite{CondonKarp}, maximal flow \cite{Flake}, low conductance \cite{ShiMalik}, eigenvector of the Laplacian (aka spectral clustering)~\cite{NgJordanWeiss}, and many others.
-Due to the iterative nature of these algorithms, global theoretical guarantees are hard to obtain.

-As we mentioned before, we are not aware of any work on graph clustering with partial observations and provable guarantees.